BestQuark/Particles-on-elastic-ring/README.md

 #### Solve IVP for n particles
 - Modified diff_eqns, now it solves n particles at the same time
 - It is missing a plot function for the n particles

+#### Include forces function
+- Calculate forces at every particle for a given configuration
+- Calculates potential at every particle for a given configuration (not used for the forces)